swharden/LJPcalc/README.md

 ### LJPcalc Mobile

-> ⚠️ The LJPcalc mobile app is still under development.
+> ⚠️ The LJPcalc mobile app is still in development.

 _[NernstApp](https://github.com/swharden/NernstApp) is a Nernst potential calculator for Android_